cambiotraining/hpc-intro/index.md

 :::{.callout-tip}
 #### Learning Objectives

-- Describe how a HPC server is typically organised and how it differs from a regular computer.
+- Describe how a HPC cluster is typically organised and how it differs from a regular computer.
-- Recognise the tasks that a HPC is suitable for.
+- Recognise the tasks that a HPC cluster is suitable for.
 - Access and work on a HPC server.
 - Submit and manage jobs running on a HPC.
 - Paralelise similar tasks at scale.